2023

 Problem statement

-As a Brazilian working for a company abroad, the bureaucracy is confusing, it takes a lot of assistance and effort to collect the payment every month.
+As a Brazilian working for a company abroad, the bureaucracy is confusing, it takes a lot of specialized assistance and effort to collect the payment every month.

 How might we facilitate the process of receiving international payments and reduce fees?